matplotlib/mpl-sphinx-theme/README.rst

 Overriding hard coded elements
 ------------------------------
-This theme is designed to be used with subprojects that are part of the main Matplotlib webiste (e.g., [our cheatseets](https://github.com/matplotlib/cheatsheets] and [list of third-party packages](https://github.com/matplotlib/mpl-third-party)).
+This theme is primarily designed to be used with subprojects that are part of the main Matplotlib webiste (e.g., [our cheatseets](https://github.com/matplotlib/cheatsheets] and [list of third-party packages](https://github.com/matplotlib/mpl-third-party)).
-As such several elements are hard coded, that other subprojects may want to override.
+As such several elements are hard coded.
+However, the theme may also be used by other subprojects that need to change the hard-coded defaults.
 The following sections explain how to reset these back to their defaults by modifying ``html_theme_options`` in ``conf.py``.